baby bedtime routine

 Resources to help your family with sleep

 If you’re facing sleep challenges with your baby or toddler and are not sure where to start, I have a class for you.
-The 4-24 Month Well Rested Collection will walk you step-by-step through a completely customizable sleep training experience.
+The Well Rested Sleep Course will walk you step-by-step through a completely customizable sleep training experience.
 In just a few weeks, your baby will be getting 11-12 hours of independent night sleep, AND you’ll have a plan to navigate any future regressions or bumps in your journey.
 I’ll also help you set up a daytime routine and nap schedule that fits your family’s lifestyle and values.
 And you’ll get age-specific guidance to meet your baby right where he or she is developmentally at every stage from now until your baby turns 2.

 Want more personalized support?
 We offer 1:1 sleep coaching plans!
 We work with you for 2 weeks to guide you step by step to better overnight sleep and naps.
 1:1 sleep coaching is available starting at 3 months of age and up to age 4!